Squirrel Girl: Fictional character biography

 Another alternate version of Squirrel Girl is created when Doreen falls into a piece of technology which Tony Stark had obtained from the High Evolutionary; the clone is nicknamed Allene and is like Doreen in most every way except she is lacking in the restraint and empathy which largely defines Doreen's career as a superhero.
-Allene strives to create a world where squirrels are the dominant species, sending an army of squirrely into the cloning device to rid them of their restraint and imprisoning every superhero who stands in her way in the Negative Zone.
+Allene strives to create a world where squirrels are the dominant species, sending an army of squirrels into the cloning device to rid them of their restraint and imprisoning every superhero who stands in her way in the Negative Zone.
 When Doreen gives her last effort to appeal to Allene's humanity, Allene instead banishes Doreen to the moon, where a dying Doreen summons Thor's hammer Mjolnir, becoming Squirrel Thor.
-After freeing all the heroes from the Negative Zone, Doreen relinquishes Mjolnir and Allene willingly banishes herself and her squirrel army into the Negative Zone, where they shape it into the squirrel-centric utopia she had strived to create in the first place.
-Doreen and her friends would go on on to visit Allene in the Negative Zone on later occasions.
+After freeing all the heroes from the Negative Zone, Doreen relinquishes Mjolnir and Allene willingly banishes herself and her squirrel army into the Negative Zone, where they shape it into the squirrel-centric utopia she had strived to create in the first place called "Squirreltopia 5000".
+Doreen and her friends would go on to visit Allene in the Negative Zone on later occasions.

 Squirrel Girl later becomes a member of the U.S.Avengers.
 She later receives a wealthy benefactor in Melissa Morbeck, a woman who can talk to animals who gives Doreen a new "flying squirrel" suit.
 Morbeck is quickly revealed to be a supervillain, however, who uses technology to exert sadistic control over animals and unleashes an army of insects and wild animals on the city, disguising one of her animal minions as Doctor Doom.
 While Squirrel Girl, Chipmunk Hunk, and Koi Boi subdue the animal army, Nancy and Mary set off an electromagnetic pulse to disable Morbeck's control over the animals, leading to her arrest.
 Later stories see Squirrel Girl traveling to the Savage Land and outer space, where she clashes with Loki, Drax the Destroyer, and the Silver Surfer.
-After she returns home, a clash with a small-time livestreaming criminal inadvertently sends Doreen and Nancy into hypertime, where they spend the next weekend growing old together as they rid crime in the city, take up various hobbies, and eventually develop the technology to send themselves back into regular time, but not before writing a note to their younger selves.
-They then revert to their normal ages and lose all memory of their life in hypertime, with only the note to remember it by.
+After she returns home, a clash with a small-time livestreaming criminal inadvertently sends Doreen and Nancy into hypertime; the two girls quickly age into elderly women and become close as they find common interests.
+They eventually devise a means of reversing time, so they revert back into teenagers and forget their lives together, but Doreen finds a note written by her future self to preserve the memory of the happiness they shared.